RaminHAL9001/haskell-exercises/Calculator.md

   unchanged.

 ### 3.2.
 Define a function for parsing constant values such as "pi".
 Please call this function `parseLabel`.
-Use the `span` function and the `Data.Char.isAlpha` function.
+Use the `Prelude.span` function and the `Data.Char.isAlpha` function.
 The type of this function should be:

 ``` haskell
 parseLabel :: String -> (String, String)